pinobatch/hello-world/Xubuntu_setup.md

 At this point, APT will have installed an updated `linux-image` package.
 Updates to `linux-image` require a reboot.

-Uninstall a proprietary plug-in that was made mostly obsolete by APIs added to the HTML DOM as part of HTML5:
+Uninstall a proprietary plug-in that was made obsolete by HTML5.
+Even Adobe has [deprecated SWF] in favor of renting Animate CC and using it to reexporting the original FLA to HTML5.

     sudo apt remove flashplugin-installer